Nurse facing murder charges in Windsor Hills crash that killed 6 - NewsBreak

 Everyone in Ryan’s vehicle died, including her unborn son.

-There is no evidence that alcohol was a factor in the deadly incident, but the crash remains under investigation by the California Highway Patrol, Gascón said.
+There is no evidence that alcohol was a factor in the deadly incident, but the crash remains under investigation, Gascón said.

-Loved ones gathered at the site of the horrific crash over the weekend.
+Loved ones gathered over the weekend at the site of the horrific crash.

 Sha’seana Kerr, Ryan’s younger sister, shared this message for Linton.